Yetti02/To-Do-List/README.md

 This project allows users to easily add, complete, and delete tasks, facilitating better organization and time management.⏰

 ### Features
-• Add Tasks: ➕Users can input new tasks into the list, helping them keep track of what they need to accomplish.
+- **Add Tasks**: ➕Users can input new tasks into the list, helping them keep track of what they need to accomplish.
-• Mark as Complete: ✅Tasks can be marked as completed, enabling users to visualize their progress and focus on what remains to be done.
+- **Mark as Complete**: ✅Tasks can be marked as completed, enabling users to visualize their progress and focus on what remains to be done.
-• Delete Tasks: 🗑️Users have the ability to remove tasks that are no longer needed, keeping the task list clean and relevant.
+- **Delete Tasks**: 🗑️Users have the ability to remove tasks that are no longer needed, keeping the task list clean and relevant.
-• Persistent Storage: 💾The app saves user data in the browser's local storage, ensuring that tasks are preserved even after refreshing the page or closing the browser.
+  -**Persistent Storage**: 💾The app saves user data in the browser's local storage, ensuring that tasks are preserved even after refreshing the page or closing the browser.

 ## Technologies Used
-HTML5
-CSS3
-JavaScript
-Boxicons for icons
+- **HTML5**
+- **CSS**
+- **JavaScript**

 ## Live Preview
 You can see the ToDo List in action by clicking on the link below: